-This is the average monthly salary including housing, transport, and other benefits.
-Taxi Driver salaries vary drastically based on experience, skills, gender, or location.
+This is the average salary including housing, transport, and other benefits.
+Taxi Driver salaries in Iceland vary drastically based on experience, skills, gender, or location.
 Below you will find a detailed breakdown based on many different criteria.

 |0 - 2 Years|

 |2 - 5 Years||+34%|

 |15 - 20 Years||+9%|